ryanbillingsley/express-ipfilter/README.md

 ## Changelog

+0.2.4
+* For IPv4 addresses that have a port (as experienced with Azure web apps), the port is now stripped before comparing it with the contents of the whitelist or blacklist.
+Fixes issue #49.

 0.2.3
-* Fixed a bug that sent all logging through instead of just deined requests
+* Fixed a bug that sent all logging through instead of just denied requests

 0.2.2
 * Added a customization point for IP detection